Your Fire Alarm System Maintenance Checklist

 Inspections on your fire alarm systems should be carried out regularly to be sure it offers optimum fire protection.
 According to the British Standards, a fire alarm system should be tested weekly.

-As well as this, the Responsible Person of the building has a legal obligation to regularly service and maintain the fire alarm system.
+As well as this, the Accountable Person of the building has a legal obligation to regularly service and maintain the fire alarm system.
 It’s recommended this maintenance takes place at least every six months.

 Inspecting your fire alarm system is a simple procedure.
 However, there are specific steps you should follow.
 These include: